-Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the IPPC Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
-In order to get nominated as an expert the nominee is requested to sign a statement of commitment.
+Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the International Plant Protection Convention (IPPC) Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
+In order to get nominated as an expert, the nominee is requested to sign a statement of commitment.
 The SC selects the technical experts identified by the NPPOs and RPPOs for the EWG.
 The EWG meets and produces a draft ISPM and a meeting report.
 The draft ISPM is then approved for consultation by the SC.

 Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point and self-nominations should be supported by an accompanying letter from the respective IPPC contact point.

-A nomination should only be made if the nominee has agreed to his/her nomination, is available for the meeting dates as posted on the IPPC Calendar (2019) and can allocate appropriate time to the tasks as outlined in the Statement of Commitment.
-Each nomination must be accompanied by the following documentation (templates can be found on the bottom of the page):
+A nomination should only be made if the nominee has agreed to his/her nomination, is available for the meeting dates as posted on the IPPC Calendar and can allocate appropriate time to the tasks as outlined in the Statement of Commitment.
+Each nomination must be accompanied by the following documentation:

-Submissions should be sent to the IPPC Secretariat by e-mail ([email protected]) no later than 15 May 2019.
-The name of the nominating country or RPPO and the words “Call for Experts” should be placed in the subject line of the email message.
+Submissions should be sent to the IPPC Secretariat by e-mail ([email protected]) no later than 07 July 2023.
+The name of the nominating country or RPPO and the words “Call for Technical Panel Experts” should be placed in the subject line of the email message.

 The organization that employs an IPPC meeting participant is responsible for funding the travel and daily subsistence allowance for that person to attend.
 If the employer is unable to allocate sufficient funds, participants are first encouraged to seek assistance from sources other than the IPPC Secretariat.
 Where such demonstrated efforts to secure assistance have been unsuccessful, requests for assistance (i.e. travel and subsistence costs) from the IPPC Secretariat may be made.
 However, any support is subject to available funds.
 The IPPC Secretariat will consider funding assistance for participants following IPPC criteria for funding.
 Full details on these criteria can be found on the IPP (https://www.ippc.int/publications/criteria-used-prioritizing-participants-receive-travel-assistance-attend-meetings).